Profile and Shape Measurement

 What is Profile Inspection?

-A laser profile inspection is a simple and more cost-effective alternative to pricey machine vision systems, and they can be used to verify the presence of vital components, identify surface defects, and detect incorrect assemblies or warpages in flat parts.
+A laser profile inspection is a simple and more cost-effective alternative to pricey vision systems, and they can be used to verify the presence of vital components, identify surface defects, and detect incorrect assemblies or warpages in flat parts.

 As such, profile inspection ensures that manufactured parts and components are within specified tolerances and that they’ll fit together properly during final assembly.